A tale of two kinds of exceptional point in a hydrogen molecule: Hubbard hydrogen molecule with diagonal symmetry

 As we notice that the presence of three sets of EPs and interaction plays a role in creating an asymmetry in the real eigenvalues, we decide to plot their positions $\l_{e1}$, $\l_{e2}$, and $\l_{e3}$ against the interaction strength. \fref{fig:lambdae1:vs:U} shows that $\l_{e1}$ always exists (even when $U=0$) and it decreases as $U$ is increased.
-On the other hand, \fref{fig:lambdae2:vs:U} and \fref{fig:lambdae3:vs:U} clearly show that both $\l_{e2}$ and $\l_{e3}$ arise only at a finite value of $U$ and depending on the value of loss-gain parameter $\g$, it monotonically increases with $U$. $\l_{e3}$'s positions do not vary as significantly as $\l_{e2}$'s do for different $\g$ values (e.g. $\g=0.1$ and $\g=0.2$) shown in the figures).
-In the non-interacting case, the loop structures in $\im\,E^\pm$ (hence $\l_{e2}$ and $\l_{e3}$) disappear and we only obtain $\l_{e1}$.
-Thus we can categorize two distinguishable kinds of EPs: (A) \emph{interaction generated} ($\l_{e2}$ and $\l_{e3}$) and (B) \emph{self-generated}.
-These interaction generated EPs are different from traditional EPs often discussed in the literature and deserve special attention and further theoretical and experimental research.
+On the other hand, \fref{fig:lambdae2:vs:U} and \fref{fig:lambdae3:vs:U} clearly show that both $\l_{e2}$ and $\l_{e3}$ arise only at a finite value of $U$ and depending on the value of loss-gain parameter $\g$, it monotonically increases with $U$. $\l_{e3}$'s positions do not vary as significantly as $\l_{e2}$'s do for different $\g$ values (e.g. $\g=0.1$ and $\g=0.2$ shown in the figures).
+In the non-interacting case, the loop structures in $\im\,E^\pm$ (hence $\l_{e2}$ and $\l_{e3}$) disappear and we only obtain $\l_{e1}$. \fref{fig:lambdae1:vs:gamma:U}, \fref{fig:lambdae2:vs:gamma:U}, and \fref{fig:lambdae3:vs:gamma:U} plots the EPs against both $\gamma$ and $U$ in three dimensions.
+The plots show that if we keep the non-Hermiticity parameters fixed, then by tuning the Hubbard interaction $U$, we may encounter EPs as well.
+Thus the EPs are bounded by the threshold values Hubbard interaction as well~\cite{pan:wang:cui:chen:pra20}.